gorpipe/gor/documentation/src/command/SIGNATURE.rst

 This command will inject a signature into the create statement and invalidating it based on the input criteria.

-This command will no effect standard gor queries.
+This command will not effect standard gor queries.

 Options
 =======